grombor/grombor/README.md

 ### Education:

-Scrum Fundamentals Certified (SFC™) and Junior Web Developer Course certificates Postgraduate studies in Occupational Safety and Health Management at the University of Economics in Białystok Bachelor's degree in Forestry Economics from the University of Agriculture in Krakow
+Scrum Fundamentals Certified (SFC™) and Junior Web Developer Course certificates Bachelor's degree in Forestry Economics from the University of Agriculture in Krakow

 ### Other skills: